pulse-framework/pulse/README.md

 The "Library" refers to the Pulse configuration files, this is where you define and configure collections (with data, filters, actions etc), request config, services, utilities and so on.

 This is everything currently supported by the Pulse Library and how it fits in the tree.
+It might not make sense to you now, but use this as reference later on once you've read all the individual sections.

 ```js
 const pulse = new Pulse.Library({